Stress, Cortisol & Menopause Weight Gain

 • Supports lower cortisol levels (Chandrasekhar et al., 2012)

-• May improve sleep quality, indirectly aiding weight management
+• May improve sleep quality, aiding weight management

 • Supports thyroid function, which influences metabolism